FuelLabs/swayswap/README.md

 - Create a liquidity pool
 - Swap tokens
 - View current pool positions
-- Andd and remove liquidity to a liquidity pool
+- Add and remove liquidity from a liquidity pool

 <!-- Add some more space on the top of the gif -->
 <br />